siorai/AutoUploaderGoogleDrive/README.md

 Drive account.

-How's it work?
+How does it work?
 (Or will when it's finished?)
 --------------------------------------------

 This script talks to the Google API and uploads the files it gets passed